-How to know your rights when a child is removed from your care
+How to - know your rights when a child is removed from your care in NZ

-The Department of Child, Youth and Family Services (DCYFS) has the responsibility to act when things are going wrong in the home and children are being placed in danger.
+The New Zealand Oranga Tamariki - Ministry for Children has the responsibility to act when things are going wrong in the home and children are being placed in danger.
 Although it is the last resort, this could mean removing a child from his or her home if necessary.

 When can a child be removed, and by whom?

 The child will be removed from the home by a Police officer or a social worker.
 They must show you proof of identity when they enter your house.